visualinteractivedata/visualinteractivedata.github.io/jobs/phd-vishumanities-nov2021.md

 - Bachelor’s or master's degree in CS, Design, or Digital Humanities.
 An interdisciplinary background is not essential but desirable.
 - Experience in visualization, visual design, and/or interface design
 - Experience in conducting qualitative research, e.g., interviews, observational studies, etc...
-- Computer programming skills are desirable, in particular, developing web-based visualizations and interfaces
+- Computer programming skills are highly desirable, in particular, developing web-based visualizations and interfaces
 - Strong interest in interdisciplinary research

 ## How to Apply